superfaceai/docs/docs/guides/map-use-case-to-provider.md

 }
 ```

-_The above definition makes `POST` HTTP call to [the provider's default service](./add-new-provider.md#default-service) on path `/api/messages`.<br />_
+_The above definition makes a `POST` HTTP call to [the provider's default service](./add-new-provider.md#default-service) on path `/api/messages`.<br />_

 ### Authenticate the request (optional) {#authentication}

-To authenticate the request, simply reference the _security scheme ID_ you want to use for the specific request in `security` definition.
-Security schemes are defined in Provider JSON documents and prepared map already lists possible security schemes.
-If provider does not require any type of authentication you can use `scurity none`.
+To authenticate the request, simply reference the _security scheme ID_ you want to use for the specific request.
+Security schemes are defined in Provider JSON documents, and the prepared map already lists the available security schemes.
+If the provider does not require any type of authentication, you can use `security none`.

 ```hcl title="<profile-name>.<provider-name>.suma" {6}
 profile = "<profile-name>@<version>"